Neerhom/COM3D2.ModLoader/README.md

 ModLoader also enables loading of Unity 5.6.4 Asset Bundles as Backgrounds and Background objects for Photo mode, assuming their files extension was changed to .asset_bg.

-It also enables appending of data to photo_bg_list.nei and phot_bg_object_list.nei and their list_enabled counterparts.
+It also enables appending of data to photo_bg_list.nei and phot_bg_object_list.nei with disregard for their list_nabled.nei counterparts or ID values.
 See more details on [wiki page](https://github.com/Neerhom/COM3D2.ModLoader/wiki/.asset_bg-files-and-what-to-do-with-them)

 Because of this feature, ModLoader also comes with WORKING mirror props for Photo Mode!